raganwald/raganwald.github.com/_posts/2015-08-05-method-advice.md

 ### what question do method decorators answer?

-The ES7 method decorators put the decorations right next to the method body.
+The ES.later method decorators put the decorations right next to the method body.
 This makes it easy to answer the question "What is the precise behaviour of this method?"

 But sometimes, this is not what you want.
 Consider a responsibility like authentication.
 Let's imagine that we validate permissions in our model classes.
 We might write something like this: